MkBth2025/GeoSoilMLOps/README.md

 11. Check the regenerated `install.txt`.
 12. Run individual stages from the GUI or execute `run_pipeline.py`.

-## 13. GitHub notes
+## Repository and archival guidance

-Generated models, reports, processed data, caches, virtual environments, MLflow artifacts, and raw CSV datasets are ignored by the included `.gitignore`.
-Commit sanitized YAML profiles and, if useful, a small non-sensitive example dataset rather than private research data.
+Generated reports, processed data, caches, virtual environments, MLflow artifacts, private/raw research datasets, and non-selected model artifacts should remain excluded through `.gitignore`.
+Commit the source code, dependency specification, sanitized YAML profiles, and—when permitted—a small non-sensitive example dataset.
+A deliberately selected public model artifact may be retained in `models/` when appropriate.
+For a Zenodo release, archive a tagged GitHub release and include the exact configuration files needed to reproduce the reported experiments.

-Files such as `features_old.py`, `train_ok.py`, and other historically named variants are retained for backward/reference purposes.
-The configurable workflow should use the current main programs (`features.py`, `train.py`, `trainclass.py`, evaluation/prediction modules, `run_pipeline.py`, and `soil_mlops_gui.py`).
+## Pretrained/public model artifacts

+GeoSoilML may include a deliberately selected trained `.pkl` model in `models/` for demonstration or reproducibility purposes.
+Other generated model artifacts can remain excluded from version control by default.

+Before publishing a serialized model, verify that the artifact does not contain raw training rows, sample identifiers, coordinates, private metadata, or other information that should not be distributed.
+The presence of a public model artifact does not imply that the original training dataset is distributed with this repository.

 ## Automated research summary report